-How to Avoid a Parking Citation
+10 Ways to Avoid a Parking Citation

-Check the Signs and Curb Stops
+Check Signs and Curb Stops

 Before parking your vehicle, check the parking signs.
 Each lot has signs that provide information on the type(s) of permit(s) that are authorized.
 In addition, individual spaces within the lots may be marked for a specific type of permit (Designated Reserve).
 These spaces may be used only by those displaying the corresponding permit.

 Permit or payment is required at all times, including weekends and holidays.
 UND parking rules and regulations are enforced 24 hours a day, seven days a week.
 Permit requirements during school break do not differ from requirements when school is in session.